Nriver/frida-companion/README.md

 !!!
 Project is still under development, not production ready, yet 😄 !!!

-User-friendly frida automation platform.
-Made with 😍 and ✌️.
+Just a frida assistant tool.
+Made with love and peace.

 # Feature